-The subject is located on a secondary thoroughfare, but enjoys excellent exposure and visibility from a highly trafficked thoroughfare, Capitol Expressway.
-Access is indirect, which is less desirable for retail uses, but common in the area.
+The subject has an interior block location with limited street frontage.
+It is a long and fairly narrow site, located on a secondary thoroughfare.
+However, the subject enjoys some visibility from a highly trafficked street, Capitol Expressway.
+However, access is indirect which is less desirable for retail uses.